sing-group/seda/seda-docs/source/advanced.rst

 If more than one pattern group is introduced (by clicking the *‘Add pattern group’* button), the *‘Required groups‘* option allows specifying how groups must be combined: *‘All’* means that all groups must be present and *’Any’* means that only one group must be present to consider that the pattern is present.

-In addition, the *‘Import patterns’* button allows to import a set of patterns from a plain text file: each line is added as a pattern to the selected pattern group.
+In addition, the *‘Import patterns’* button shows different options allowing to import a set of patterns from:

+- Plain-text file: each line is added as a pattern to the selected pattern group.
+- FASTA file (sequence IDs): each sequence identifier found in the FASTA file is added as a pattern to the selected pattern group.
+- FASTA file (headers): each sequence header found in the FASTA file is added as a pattern to the selected pattern group.
+- FASTA file (sequences): each sequence found in the FASTA file is added as a pattern to the selected pattern group.

 For instance, imagine that you have the following four patterns: